Curated by Milovan Farronato

 From December 2013

-In Autumn 2013, Fiorucci Art Trust presented the first instalment in Lezioni D’Italiano, a series of artist lecture performances.
-Curated by Fiorucci Art Trust Director, Milovan Farronato, these evening programmes present Italian artists, or those that address Italian subject matter, once a month at the Trust’s HQ at Sloane Avenue.
-From December 2013 through to June 2014, artists of different generations show work that explores and expands the nature of their practice in the uniquely intimate environment of the residential HQ, creating a dynamic platform for participation and engagement.
+In Autumn 2013, Fiorucci Art Trust presented the first instalment in Lezioni D’Italiano, a series of artist lecture-performances.
+Curated by Fiorucci Art Trust Director, Milovan Farronato, these evening programmes present Italian artists, or those that address Italian subject matter, once a month at Fiorucci Art Trust’s HQ.
+Through the years, artists of different generations showed works that explored and expanded the nature of their practice in the uniquely intimate environment of the residential HQ, creating a dynamic platform for participation and engagement.

-Lezioni D’Italiano began with artist Patrizio Di Massimo on Monday 2nd December, followed by Chiara Fumai on Monday 27th January and Liliana Moro on Monday 17th February.
+The first round of Lezioni D’Italiano began with artist Patrizio Di Massimo on Monday 2nd December, followed by Chiara Fumai on Monday 27th January and Liliana Moro on Monday 17th February.
+Previous iterations also include SAGG Napoli, SAGG SCOPA FAT, (2020); Alex Cecchetti, Taman Shud (2015); Anna Franceschini with Diego Marcon and Federico Chiari, Videogiochi(2014); Ian Kiaer, Il Baciamano (2014); Sissi, Parallel Anatomy (2014).

-Patrizio Di Massimo presented a performance titled Monologue for two.
+For the opening performance, Patrizio Di Massimo presented a piece titled Monologue for two.
 The work is a monologue in the shape of dialogue between the artist and a video that portrays the artist.
-Di Massimo is on stage physically but hidden behind a curtain; the video is instead realized with Morfo, an iPhone application that creates 3D avatars through processing a simple bi-dimensional portrait picture.
-In this work the artist deals with multiple projections of the self, in relation to reality and imagination, to what he could have been and what he is.
+Di Massimo is on stage physically but hidden behind a curtain; the video is instead realised with Morfo, an iPhone application that creates 3D avatars through processing a simple bi-dimensional portrait picture.
+In this work, the artist deals with multiple projections of the self, in relation to reality and imagination, to what he could have been and what he is.
 Monologue for two is an intimate self-portrait, in which the artist invents himself for what he is.

-Each lezione features a concurrent food element, conceived by Italian food design studio Arabeschi di Latte.
-Responding to a culinary understanding of a lesson as a series of instructions as contained in a cookbook, Arabeschi di Latte reinterprets dishes in collaboration with chef Lucas Dominguez, inspired by the traditional Italian cookbook.
+Each lezione features a concurrent food element.
+Previous food performances were conceived by Italian food design studio Arabeschi di Latte.
+Responding to a culinary understanding of a lesson as a series of instructions as contained in a cookbook, Arabeschi di Latte reinterprets dishes in collaboration with chef Lucas Dominguez and Emmanuel Di Liddo, inspired by the traditional Italian cookbook.

 Nicoletta Fiorucci, founder of Fiorucci Art Trust, says: “Fiorucci Art Trust works with artists from all around the world, but we wanted to do something specifically for artists from Italy or who engage with Italy in their practice.
 London offers so many opportunities for these artists which perhaps they are unable to find elsewhere, and we wanted to capitalise on this to create something truly exciting for all kinds of audiences.”

-Also on show at the HQ at the same time as the first Lezioni will be Marc-Camille Chaimowizc’s installation, Cabinet Cocteau.
-Originally shown at Tate Modern’s A Bigger Splash show last year, the work is updated and transformed in the uniquely residential environment of the Fiorucci Trust HQ, taking over the entire first floor living room space.
+For the first episode of Lezioni d’Italiano, concurrently on show was Marc-Camille Chaimowizc’s installation, Cabinet Cocteau.
+Originally shown at Tate Modern’s A Bigger Splash show last year, the work was updated and transformed in the uniquely residential environment of the Fiorucci Trust HQ, taking over the entire first-floor living room space.
 A major new installation by Goshka Macuga Death of Marxism, Women of All Lands Unite, was also on display.

 Patrizio Di Massimo, Untitled (my father emulating me), 2007